Sarasota County, Florida: History

 The first library, which was established in 1907 by the Sarasota Town Improvement Society.
 County libraries have been established in response to community demands and needs.
 The first libraries were autonomous with the Head Librarians reporting directly to the County Administrator.
 Sarasota Public Library was managed by Betty Service, the Englewood library by Harriet Ives, and Venice by Jean McGuire.
 Joan Hopkins directed and coordinated library services for the rapidly growing population.
 She directed the establishment of Gulf Gate Public Library, North Port Public Library, Frances T. Bourne Jacaranda Public Library and the new downtown Sarasota library, and laid the groundwork for building future libraries in the county.

+In November 2023, the Sarasota County Board of Commissioners voted to cease the Sarasota County library system's membership with the American Library Association and the Florida Library Association, referencing concern over Marxist influences and that the associations' were "acting like political action committees."